New York Lottery draws new Mega Millions winners following flub - NewsBreak

 The winning numbers for the May 10 drawing are 15-19-20-61-70 and Mega Ball 9.

 New winning numbers were drawn on May 12 following a human error where the New York Lottery published the wrong Mega Ball number on Tuesday .
-The Lottery then paid a total of $5,538 to players with the incorrect winning number to retailers before 10 a.m. on May 11.
+The Lottery then paid a total of $5,538 to players with the incorrect winning number to retailers before 10 a.m. on May 11.$50K Powerball ticket sold in Waterford

 However, the lottery confirmed that the payment was recouped automatically through a Lottery account for uncashed tickets.
 There was also no impact on aid to education or taxpayer funds.